 ExpressVPN is one of the longest-running and most trusted VPN providers available.
 The company has been in service since 2009; they are not new to the market and have been providing service for longer than most providers.

 Their no logging policy appears to be true; recently, one of their servers was seized by law enforcement officials in Turkey, and they were unable to gather useful information from it.

 The infrastructure for ExpressVPN is truly impressive.
 They claim to have over 2,000 servers located in 94 countries and 148 cities.
 The number of available countries is far greater than most other providers; this is great if you plan to travel, as there will almost always be a server nearby to connect to.

 ExpressVPN covers North America and Europe very well, like most other providers.
-What sets it apart is the large number of locations in South America and Asia.
+What sets it apart is a large number of locations in South America and Asia.

 All this comes at a cost, though, ExpressVPN is one of the most expensive VPN services.
 Their price per month is $12.95, and if purchased a year at a time, it comes out to $8.32.
 This is a couple of dollars more than the average price and much more than some providers who may offer a 3-year plan for the maximum discount.

-The number of devices you may use simultaneously is also restricted for ExpressVPN.
-A single account will only allow 3 simultaneous connections.
+The number of devices you may use simultaneously is also restricted to ExpressVPN.
+A single account will only allow three simultaneous connections.
 This is much lower than average and might cause an issue for some.
 If you need to connect more devices, they recommend buying an additional subscription or setting up a home router to use their service to protect every device connected to it.
 Bandwidth is unlimited for your connected devices, though.